 M+ at West Kowloon Cultural District and Design Trust are pleased to announce that Hugh Davies and the team of Fan Lok Yi and Sampson Wong are the recipients of the M+ / Design Trust Research Fellowship 2018.

 Now in its fourth year, the M+ / Design Trust Research Fellowship aims to support high-level research related to design and architecture history and contemporary issues, focusing on Hong Kong and the Pearl River Delta region, and their relationship with the rest of the world.

-An interdisciplinary artist, educator and investigator, Hugh Davies, will examine the city’s character, architecture and urban design represented in popular videogames.
+An interdisciplinary artist, educator, and investigator, Hugh Davies will examine the city’s character, architecture, and urban design as represented in popular videogames.
 Davies will survey Hong Kong’s representation in a multiplicity of videogame experiences over the past 30 years and explore the city in its varying incarnations, unearthing the correspondence between the actual and virtual.
 He will consider the city through different overlapping areas of design disciplines.

 About Hugh Davies

 Hugh Davies is an interdisciplinary artist, educator, and investigator.
 His research explores technology histories, screen practices, and expansive games.
 Davies has held numerous leadership roles in the Australian arts / technology sector including Senior Lecturer in Media at La Trobe University, Board Chair of the Australian Network for Art and Technology, and Board Chair of the Freeplay Independent Games Festival.
 He is currently an Asialink resident at Tokyo Wondersite, researching games and play in Japanese art and society.
 Davies was awarded a Doctor of Philosophy degree from Monash University, Australia in 2014 and he publishes and speaks on digital culture, contemporary art, and mixed reality games.

 About Fan Lok Yi and Sampson Wong